Nokocchi/Alph-Bank/BackendStyleguide.md

   * Redis
 * **Testing:**
   * Wiremock
-  * Junit
+  * Junit 5
   * AssertJ
   * Mockito
   * Testcontainers
 * Custom Spring Boot Starters for common behavior
 * Use Maven local to publish contract stubs and OpenAPI specs.

-### APIs and code generation
+## APIs and code generation
 * APIs must be JSON-based and REST-like (Without HATEOAS :) )
-* APIs must be built spec-first, with a version-controlled OpenAPI spec in the repository
+* APIs must be built spec-first, with a hand-written OpenAPI spec in the repository, checked into version control.
-* You must publish this OpenAPI spec and make sure it is versioned.
+* You must publish this OpenAPI spec with a new version whenever the specification changes.
 * As part of the build step, you should auto generate the controller interfaces and controller models for your own API, as well as models and client APIs for your dependencies, using their published OpenAPI spec.
-The generated code should be in a folder separate from the source code, and not checked into version control.
+* The generated code should be in a folder separate from the source code, and not checked into version control.
+This is to discourage manual editing of the generated code, which would just be overwritten next time it is generated.
-Only the interface for your API should be generated, not the controller implementation itself.
+* Only the interface for your API should be generated, not the controller implementation itself.

-### Naming
+## Naming
-* All naming is restricted to ASCII, using the English language.
+* All text in Alph Bank is restricted to ASCII, using the English language.
 * Enum values and final (static) string constants must use UPPERCASE_SNAKE_CASE.
 * Models
   * Service-layer models have no suffix or prefix.
-    * Example: Payment.java
+    * Example: `Payment.java`
   * Rest-layer models are suffixed with -DTO.
-    * Example: PaymentDTO.java
+    * Example: `PaymentDTO.java`
   * Repository-layer models are suffixed with -Entity.
-    * Example: PaymentEntity.java
+    * Example: `PaymentEntity.java`
   * Models for dependent services are prefixed with the name of the service, and suffixed with -DTO.
 (TODO: Can we do this with OpenApi Generator?)
-    * Example: CoreBankingPaymentDTO.java
+    * Example: `CoreBankingPaymentDTO.java`
 * APIs
   * **Resources:** Use kebab-case, plural noun
   * **Path variables:** Use kebab-case, singular noun.
   * **Query parameters:** Use snake_case, noun
   * Example: http://localhost:8080/payments/{payment-id}/card-transactions?transaction_type=OUTGOING

-### Model conversion
+## Model conversion
 We should follow three core principles:
 1. The business logic in the service layer should not know about or depend on implementation details of the controller or repository layers.
 This means that we should theoretically be able to swap out the API implementation or database implementation without touching the service layer (or at least the business logic).